El Questro in the Kimberley's in Western Australia

 The closest major town to El Questro Wilderness Park in Australia’s

 Kimberley Region is Kununurra.
-You can access El Questro in the
+You can access El Questro in

-own 4WD vehicle and make your own way to El Questro Wilderness
+your own 4WD vehicle and make your own way to El Questro Wilderness

 park – we strongly recommend this option as it affords you the